Cebolletoth/C3BOBAR/TechCoreBAR.md

 <img width="491" height="40" alt="image" src="https://github.com/user-attachments/assets/d3e12996-c300-45af-bd6d-60ac26a7fd02" />

+Step 3 Copypaste the tweakbundle into your lobby chat Step 4 Play Techcore

 # AUTOLOADER 1.2 (Updated 6/9/2026) ** USE ONLY AFTER DOOD'S UNITS ARE BUILDERS TOOL HAS BEEN MERGED, OTHERWISE USE LOADER 1.1 **
 Copy and paste this into the lobby chat to instantly load all the tweaks and lobby settings for testing.